We may earn commission from affiliate links →

-Another pastry-type dish, borek comes in all different types, and again the most common are mince meat, cheese, potato, and cheese and spinach.
+Another pastry-type dish, borek, comes in all different types, and again the most common are mincemeat, cheese, potato, cheese, and spinach.
 You’ll see locals eating it with tea, but if you want a sweet treat, try the plain version with sweet pudding sugar sprinkled over the top!
 You’ll find borek customarily served for breakfast, but it’s an all-day kind of affair.

 Guvec is a staple dish in most Turkish households, and it’s a hearty and truly delicious meal to try.
-This is a stew, typically with lamb but you’ll also find it with beef too.
-The meat is cooked slowly until super-tender, with carrots, potatoes, peas, peppers, onions, mushrooms, and the sauce it is surrounded by is often a little tomatoey, a tiny bit spicy, and very warming.
+This is a stew, typically with lamb, but you’ll also find it with beef.
+The meat is simmered until super-tender, with carrots, potatoes, peas, peppers, onions, mushrooms, and the sauce it is surrounded by is often a little tomatoey, a tiny bit spicy very warming.

 Eat it with bread, and if you want to go totally authentic, avoid the fork and simply dig in, using the bread as a scooping aid!

 Menemen is another breakfast dish, but you’ll find people eating this all day long; such is its popularity.
-Menemen is made with peppers, tomatoes and eggs, and a tiny bit of spice to add extra flavour.
+Menemen is made with peppers, tomatoes, and eggs and a little spice to add extra flavor.
 It’s a real treat and super addictive!
-Again, use the bread to eat it and be sure to drink a glass or two of Turkish tea (cay) beside it.
+Again, use the bread to eat it, and be sure to drink a glass or two of Turkish tea (cay) beside it.

 If you go to a restaurant and order testi kebab, especially in Istanbul, you can expect to pay a fair amount for it, but it’s worthwhile if you find a good one.
 This is a guvec style of stew, but the difference is that it is cooked in a clay pot in the oven, helping to give the meat a genuinely tender and succulent taste.

 They will smash the clay pot open when served, and the contents will still be cooking on your plate.
 Delicious!